I Upheld Traditional Dating Values In A Modern World

 [Related Read: The Worst Dating Advice I Ever Received – And Completely Ignored!]

-Besides, if not out of human decency – since there are men out there who believe chivalry is largely outdated and superficial (and I can’t blame their reasoning) – these outward gestures also means that he actually cares.
-Aside from the slim margin who use chivalry to their advantage, if it is genuine it will be without the notion that you owe him anything beyond humility.
+Besides, if not out of human decency – since there are men out there who believe chivalry is largely outdated and superficial (and, tbh, I can’t blame their reasoning) – these outward gestures means he actually cares.
+Aside from the slim margin who use chivalry as a means to cash in some reward or repayment, if it is genuine it will be without the notion that you owe him anything beyond humility.

 I also learned along the way that you can’t fall for a wolf in sheep’s clothing.
-Never trust a man who says he’s “one of the good ones” – if that’s true he won’t have anything to prove, he’ll unapologetically be one with or without your affirmation.
+Never trust a man who says he’s “one of the good ones” – if that’s true he won’t have annunciate his sense of morality and humanity, he’ll unapologetically show up with or without your knowledge and affirmation.

-As much as we like to pretend that initial chemistry sets the tone for compatibility or a possible relationship, it’s certainly not everything.
+As much as we like to pretend that initial chemistry sets the tone for compatibility or genuine connection, it’s certainly not everything.
 Chemistry does not guarantee compatibility – not even in the bedroom.
 Initial attraction is easy, connection is where things get complicated.

 In my late teens and early twenties, I was confusing connection with sexual tension.
 And frankly, I think that’s a fairly common problem.
 The moment sexual tension was “released” is when I would lose sight of the connection I thought existed.
 Instead I began embracing sexual tension as a replacement for connection.
 Yikes.